6 Easy Ways to Dispose of Old Cooking Pots and Pans

 Besides beautifying your kitchen, your old cookware can serve other purposes.

 You can use those old pots or pans to store items you regularly use in the kitchen.
-If the pots are handless, use them to store your sponge and dishwashing liquid.
+If the pots are handleless, use them to store your sponge and dishwashing liquid.
 And place the old pot gently under the sink.

 Station your large old pot on the baker’s rack to hold your wooden spoons and spatula.
 It will make your kitchen look tidier.